 What is Bitcoin?

-We believe Bitcoin is popular not only because it has the network effect, but also because of these key features.
+We believe Bitcoin is popular not only because it has the network effect, but also because of its key features.

 Permissionless